rogeryeosgit/DevoProject/Notes.md

 - Worked on validation for journal entries and plans

 - Working on getting confirmation for deletion and updating of journals and plans

+- When not logged in, redirection to login page instead of error